PX4/PX4-user_guide/en/sensor/px4flow.md

 ## Pixhawk Setup

-In order to use the PX4Flow board, just connect it with I2C.
+In order to use the PX4Flow board, just connect it with I2C (on any Pixhawk series controller).

-> **Caution** Applies to all PX4 FMU versions, including all versions of Pixhawk.
-But it doesn't work with FMUv5 (Pixhawk 4) with firmware version less than **1.9.0**.
+> **Warning** This does not work on FMUv5 (Pixhawk 4) for PX4 versions less than **1.9.0**.
+  All other PX4/Firmware versions should work.

 - Update the firmware on PX4Flow using *QGroundControl* (in the top left menu, click on CONFIG, then on Firmware Upgrade)
 - Connect PX4Flow I2C to the Pixhawk I2C

 The module will be detected on boot.
 Flow data should be coming through at 10Hz if the autopilot is connected via **USB**.
 Flow data is transmitted via wireless at a lower rate.